 The UCT Graduate School of Business’ EMBA programme is a unique degree which will expose you to different ways of viewing the world, and build your capacity to integrate multiple perspectives and strategies for a more holistic and sustainable organisation.
 You will find more purpose and fulfilment in your role, and greater authenticity in how you engage with yourself, your team and the world.

-This is a modular programme with six, two-week modules held at the GSB campus in Cape Town – South Africa’s most iconic and beautiful city.
+This is a modular programme with five, two-week modules held at the GSB campus in Cape Town – South Africa’s most iconic and beautiful city.
 You will be studying at a globally-accredited business school with a world-class reputation.
 The UCT GSB is one of less than 100 business schools in the world to be triple-crown accredited.

 Different levels of management have different needs.
 The Executive MBA is targeted at older, more experienced individuals who consciously want to enhance their ability to conceptualise, rather than their proficiency in functional management.